mallond/mallond/README.md

 Primary Technologies: AWS, Azure DevOps, Kubernetes, Docker, Node.JS, Node-RED, JAMStack, React, Kafka, Redis, MongoDB, and Postgres

+# Open AI - A Story
-"In the not-too-distant future, the world of technology had undergone a revolutionary shift.
+> "In the not-too-distant future, the world of technology had undergone a revolutionary shift.
 The once-dominant coding languages and operating systems had been relegated to the past, replaced by a new era of artificial intelligence, no-code platforms, and no-ops infrastructure.

 At the forefront of this change was a company called "AI-No-Code-No-Ops, Inc." (ANNONI for short), which had developed a suite of innovative tools that allowed even the most technologically illiterate individuals to create and deploy sophisticated AI systems with ease.